LDRS 100. Introduction to Interprofesssional Education and Collaboration. .5 Unit.

 LDRS 111.
 Epidemiology for Public Health and Clinical Practice.
 2.5 Units.

-This 3 week intensive sequence provides the first experience with the problem-based learning format and focuses on the content foundation in epidemiology and skills for evidence-based practice in dentistry.
-Problem-based cases will use oral health topics to present the skills for critical appraisal of health literature.
-Small-group settings will permit students to gain experience in applying these skills to relevant dental literature.
+This 3-week intensive sequence provides the first experience with the problem-based learning format and focuses on foundational knowledge in epidemiology for evidence-based practice in dentistry.
+Problem-based cases will use oral health topics to demonstrate the skills for critical appraisal of the health literature.
+Large-group lectures will present the foundational knowledge; small-group settings will permit students to gain experience in applying these skills to relevant dental literature.

 LDRS 116.
 Promoting Evidence-based Dentistry I. .5 Unit.

-The course aims to enhance and apply the use of evidence-based practice skills and critical thinking in D1 and D2 in preparation for use in clinical training.
-Using diverse formats, students will enhance their skills to be efficient and effective in acquiring, appraising and applying scientific evidence in didactic, pre-clinical and early clinical coursework.
-The course topics and requirements will be integrated with concomitant course work to enhance relevance.
-Student assignments can be included in a portfolio to demonstrate progress and competency.
+The course will present advanced topics in oral health epidemiology and research to enhance skills for critical appraisal of the oral health literature and facilitate the use of evidence-based decision making skills and critical thinking during D1 in preparation for use in clinical training.
+The course will build on topics in LDRS 111.
+Using diverse formats, students will enhance their skills to be efficient and effective in acquiring, appraising and applying scientific evidence.
+The course topics will address concomitant coursework to enhance relevance.
+A large-group lecture will present the foundational knowledge; faculty facilitated small-group discussions will permit students to gain experience in applying these skills to relevant dental literature.
+Student assignments can be included in a portfolio to demonstrate progress towards competency.

 LDRS 310.
 Professional Development.
 1 Unit.